demist/tp_task6/README.md

 * task ok
 * not verified
 * not broken
-* who is trying to break: Mikhailov, Mishin
+* who is trying to break: Mikhailov